View by Topic

 To appreciate the stated reliance on offshore wind for future renewable energy, today, Maryland consumes about 40% more electricity than it produces, so the US Wind target of 2 gigawatts of renewable electricity, enough to power more than 500,000 homes could be key.
 We recently blogged that Maryland needs to produce more electricity.

-The Complaint in this lawsuit alleges that in its swift and “bold action” not only to respond to global warming but also to create “good paying union jobs” (mentioned five times in the first five sentences of the White fact sheet), BOEM failed to comply with numerous statutes and their implementing regulations, including the Administrative Procedure Act, National Environmental Policy Act, Endangered Species Act, Marine Mammal Protection Act, Migratory Bird Treaty Act, Coastal Zone Management Act, and National Historic Preservation Act.
+The Complaint in this lawsuit alleges that in its swift and “bold action” not only to respond to global warming but also to create “good paying union jobs” (mentioned five times in the first five sentences of the Biden Administration fact sheet), BOEM failed to comply with numerous statutes and their implementing regulations, including the Administrative Procedure Act, National Environmental Policy Act, Endangered Species Act, Marine Mammal Protection Act, Migratory Bird Treaty Act, Coastal Zone Management Act, and National Historic Preservation Act.

 The Impact on Ocean City’s Economy and Environment